PROGRAMS FOR EVERYONE

 DIS YOUTH COLLECTIVE

-The DIS Youth Collective, led by our Youth & Community Engagement Director, is comprised of the principal of Durfee/Central schools and all youth-serving tenant organizations at the DIS.
+The DIS Youth Collective, led by our Youth & Community Engagement Director, is comprised of the principal of Durfee/Central schools and all youth-serving tenant partner organizations at the DIS.
 The group meets quarterly to review data, report impact, discuss success and opportunities for improvement and explore ways to collaborate.
 The desired outcome of this collective is to see students participating in multiple programs at the DIS, leading to significant improvement in school performance.
 Here is a list of our youth-serving tenant organizations:

 DIS ATTRACTIONS AND AMENITIES